Policy last updated

 Special School Complexity Allowance (Reference 18)

-Specialist school Complexity Allowance will apply to specialist schools receiving per capita student-based Core Index and Program for Student with Disabilities Level 1 to 6 allocations.
+Specialist School Complexity Allowance applies to specialist schools receiving per capita student-based Core Index funding.

-Specialist school complexity allowance is calculated once a year (Confirmed budget cylcle) by multiplying the Core Index enrolment totals (Reference 5) by a school specific index point from the chart below.
-The index point is determined by calculating the weighted mean of the Students with Disabilities index Levels 1 to 6 in the school as at Term 1.
+Specialist school complexity allowance is calculated once a year (Confirmed budget cycle) by multiplying the Core Index enrolment totals (Reference 5) by a school specific index point from the chart below.
+The index point is calculated by the weighted mean of the Students with Disabilities index Levels 1 to 6 in the school as at Term 1.

 An example of the Special School Complexity Allowance calculation can be seen below.